adamnfish/PebRunner/README.md

 ## Installing

+PebRunner is available in the Pebble appstore!

-I haven't worked out how to publish Pebble apps yet.
-You can install the app using the SDK or via the `pbw` file that I'll make available in this repo somewhere.
+You can also install old versions of the app using the SDK or via the `pbw` files available in the Releases section of this repository.

 ## Changelog

+### v0.2

+* correct app name
+* improve memory management slightly

 ### v0.1